Is IVF painful?

 You might feel some mild cramping after the procedure, but this usually subsides quickly.

 Another common question many patients have is if implantation causes pain.
-Any discomfort you feel after the embryo transfer will most likely be mild.

 You will then check a pregnancy test ~10-14 days after the transfer.

 Are Pregnancy Symptoms Worse After IVF?